microsoft/FluidExamples/cra-demo/README.md

 ## 4. Get the Fluid `SharedMap`

-Fluid applications can be loaded in one of two states, creating or loading .
-This demo differentiates these states by the presence, or absence of a hash string(`localhost:3000/#abc`), which will also serves as the container `id`.
+Fluid applications can be loaded in one of two states, creating or loading.
+This demo differentiates these states by the presence, or absence of a hash string (`localhost:3000/#abc`), which will also serves as the container `id`.
 The function below will return the `myMap` SharedMap, defined above, from either a new container, or an existing container, based on the presence of a hash long enough to include an `id` value.

 ```js